Kar-go: History

 The technology developed to operate the Kar-go vehicles has since been applied to "Helper Bots" developed by Academy of Robotics in close collaboration with staff at Milton Keynes University Hospital NHS Foundation Trust.
-In December 2022 Academy of Robotics unveiled its "Milton" Helper Bot, which the company had developed to support staff by automating the delivery of medicines in hospitals.
+In December 2022, Academy of Robotics unveiled its "Milton" Helper Bot, which the company had developed to support staff by automating the delivery of medicines in hospitals.
 The company began trials of their Helper Bot technology at Milton Keynes University Hospital at the end of 2022.

 Technology

-Localisation on the route is achieved by fusing data from Visual SLAM (Simultaneous localisation and mapping), GPS feeds and pre-existing off-line map features.
-Real-time perception is implemented via a novel modular hierarchical architecture consisting of multiple function specific neural networks and computer vision algorithms that have been fine-tuned for the particular route.
+Localisation on the route is achieved by fusing data from Visual Simultaneous localisation and mapping (SLAM), GPS feeds and pre-existing offline map features.
+Real-time perception is implemented via a novel modular hierarchical architecture consisting of multiple function-specific neural networks and computer vision algorithms that have been fine-tuned for the particular route.

 The control software is completely autonomous once delivery timings and locations are determined.
-This is done autonomous using the Academy of Robotics’ proprietary vision system.
+This is done autonomously using the Academy of Robotics’ proprietary vision system.
 It makes high-level navigation turns such as intersection turns, lane changes etc. based on the vehicle's presence in a ‘global map space’ which is updated continuously based on factors such as delivery locations, traffic, routes of other delivery vehicles etc.

 The company's research focuses on applying bio-inspired algorithms to solve challenging vision-based problems.
 Rather than using technology like LiDAR, Kar-go uses camera vision.

 The sensor suite focuses on vision with 6-8 cameras fitted on the vehicle depending on the particular operational configuration.
 The vehicle has GPS, IMU and a ring of sonar/distance sensors around it for a perception redundancy.